BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 In this example, the LOD value is incremented by 1 each time the altitude is +16 higher.
 If we get the camera higher by zooming out when looking at the ground, we can see that the terrain size increases since there are less details.

 This function is passed the object camera linked to the terrain and must return a positive integer or zero.
-By default, zero is return.
+By default, zero is returned.

 This function is called on each terrain update.
 Nevertheless, we can set this value at any time with the property `.cameraLODCorrection`.